What is the SMART (Scientific & Medical ART) Imagebase?

 To search for content in the SMART Imagebase:

-- Enter your search term or phrase into the Search box located to the left of the magnifying glass icon at the top of the page, then click the magnifying glass or the enter/return key on your device's keyboard.
+• Enter your search term or phrase into the Search box located to the left of the magnifying glass icon at the top of the page, then click the magnifying glass or the enter/return key on your device's keyboard.
 The SMART Imagebase displays a list of results.
 Each result includes a graphic representation (thumbnail) of the content item.

-- NOTE: selecting a language option filters the results displayed for the term searched, it does not search for foreign-language versions of the content displayed in your results.
+• NOTE: selecting a language option filters the results displayed for the term searched, it does not search for foreign-language versions of the content displayed in your results.

 To browse for content in the SMART Imagebase:

-- Click the Browse feature with the eye icon, located to the right of the search feature.
+• Click the Browse feature with the eye icon located to the right of the search feature.
 The browse page will load with options for each category.

 What can I do if an image I'm looking for does not exist in the SMART Imagebase?

-You can submit a request for a new image by contacting Nucleus Medical Art directly.
+You can submit a request for a new image by contacting Nucleus Medical Media directly.
 Because the company receives hundreds of requests for new artwork daily, they are only able to honor requests for the most popularly requested subjects.

 How do I download non-watermarked content from the SMART Imagebase?

-To download a non-watermarked still image:
+To download non-watermarked content:

 When saving the file to your computer, you may need to double-click the zip file to extract it before viewing.